huynguyenbao/huynguyenbao.github.io/_posts/2020-09-08-video-stabilization.md

 ![](/figure/vid_stb/motion_model.png)

-With assumption that the transformation matrix $H_{i, i+1}$ between two frames is a homography with 8 unknown parameter, we have the formulation:
+With the assumption that the transformation matrix $H_{i, i+1}$ between two frames is a homography with eight unknown parameters, we have the formulation:

 $$\begin{aligned}
     w' \textbf{p}^{i+1}_k &= H_{i, i+1} \textbf{p}^i_k \\